magento/devdocs/guides/v2.1/extension-dev-guide/adapters.md

 ## When to use

-You should always use {% glossarytooltip edb42858-1ff8-41f9-80a6-edf0d86d7e10 %}adapter{% endglossarytooltip %} classes instead of directly using classes from third-party libraries.
+You should always use [adapter](https://glossary.magento.com/adapter) classes instead of directly using classes from third-party libraries.
-This reduces the change impact on your code when the {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} changes in a third-party {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %}.
+This reduces the change impact on your code when the [API](https://glossary.magento.com/API) changes in a third-party [library](https://glossary.magento.com/library).

 We recommend using adapter classes for [dependency injection]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) to get access to the functionality provided by third-party classes.